holasoftware/djangotemplateenginejs/README.md

 # Django Template Engine in Javascript
 This is a port of django templates to javascript.

-119 unit tests.
+120 unit tests.

 Advantages of using django js template engine:
-- Create AJAX applications using django templates.
+- You can continue using django templates in the frontend.
 No need to learn or to use another template engine.
-- You can convert your django applications to AJAX and reuse all your current django templates.
-This engine makes the transition to AJAX smoother.
+- Convert more easily your django applications to AJAX and reuse all your current django templates.
+This template engine makes the transition to AJAX smoother.
-- Less load to the backend because the rendering of the django templates is done in the frontend.
+- Less overload in the backend because the server is not rendering the django templates

 Demo: https://holasoftware.github.io/djangotemplateenginejs/

+## Version
+0.2

 ## Getting started
 Include the javascript file: